|Arizona Hombu Dojo, Mesa, Arizona|

-In addition to the McDojo, a recent and alarming fad has been the development of superhuman feats using star wars martial arts or martial arts magic to stop opponents.
-This is becoming all too common and results in martial arts cults and abandoning all martial arts abilities (if they ever had any).
+In addition to the McDojo, a recent and alarming fad has been the development of so-called superhuman feats with people using star wars martial arts or martial arts magic to stop opponents.
+This is becoming too common and results in martial arts cults who abandon martial arts abilities (if they had any).
 These martial arts cults likely arose from Star Wars and Marvel comic books.
 They are easy to spot as they use the force and the force (farce) only works on their students and has no effect on outsiders.
 Another thing to watch for is that most McDojos (and sport martial arts) have large picture windows and many are located in malls.
 We even saw one that was actually located within a Walmart in Gilbert, Arizona.

 Shorin-Ryu Karate and Kobudo and, in particular, training under Dai-Soke Sacharnoski with Juko Kai International.
 Juko Kai is one of the larger US-Okinawa martial arts associations in the world who practice traditional martial arts.